 Reduced prices on RHS Garden courses and workshops

-Sowing new lawns, or over-seeding dead patches, can be carried out from mid-April to early May.
-If the soil is very wet or cold germination will be poor, so delay until the weather improves.
-Prepare the ground for sowing, by cultivating, levelling and lightly firming beforehand.
+Sow a new lawn or re-seed dead patches from mid-April to early May.
+But if the soil is very wet or cold, germination will be poor, so delay until the weather improves.
+Prepare the ground for sowing by forking over, weeding, levelling and lightly firming.

-NB Do not walk over or mow newly sown grass until it has reached a height of 5–8cm (2–3in), and then only give it a light trim at the highest setting.
+Avoid walking on or mowing newly sown grass until it has reached 5–8cm (2–3in) tall.
+Even then, only give it a light trim, with the blade at the highest setting.

-It is still a good time to sow a wildflower meadow, or plant wildflower plugs into existing swards.
+Sow a wildflower meadow or plant wildflower plugs into existing lawns.